Secure IoT to enable trust and daily usage

 Dysfunction, or specific attacks, may result in business impacts because of direct damage on finance or on reputation and branding trustworthiness, and even in human life losses when impacts on ecology and e-health are considered.

-So far, cybersecurity has been an option, but it can emerge as a real opportunity and differentiators for IoT manufacturers.
+So far, cybersecurity has been an option, but it can emerge as a real opportunity and differentiator for IoT designers and manufacturers.
 On the other hand, large enterprise and organizations can leverage cybersecurity to select IoTs with new security criteria in mind to reduce risks right from the start of the purchasing process.

 Assess IoT firmware cybersecurity : continuous integration